feherimi/courses-applied-regression-modelling-with-r/chapter1.md

 skills: 1
 ```

+This is an example exercise.This is an example exercise.
 This is an example exercise.

 `@instructions`
+This is an example exercise.This is an example exercise.This is an example exercise.

 `@hint`
+This is an example exercise.

 `@pre_exercise_code`
 ```{r}